 This is our proprietary rating to aid you in your fund choice.
 Our research team assesses the overall risk of a fund by analysing a number of factors including: the level of risk involved in the region/sector in which the fund invests; the size of the companies within the fund; the number of stocks held; the risk controls imposed by the manager; the use of derivatives and currency issues.
 We then assign a Chelsea Risk Rating to the fund, with 1 as the lowest risk and 10 the highest.
 See page 13 for further details.

 N.B.
 Chelsea Risk Ratings are based on qualitative and quantitative research, not asset allocation.
 Please see page 13 for more information.
-For performance statistics please refer to pages 22-23.

 All data sourced from FE Analytics, 02/01/2017.
 Yields as at 20/01/2017.